Treaty of Trianon

-After World War I, despite the "self-determination of peoples" idea of the Allied Powers, only one plebiscite was permitted (later known as the Sopron plebiscite) to settle disputed borders on the former territory of the Kingdom of Hungary, settling a smaller territorial dispute between the First Austrian Republic and the Kingdom of Hungary, because some months earlier, the Rongyos Gárda launched a series of attacks to oust the Austrian forces that entered the area.
-During the plebiscite in late 1921, the polling stations were supervised by British, French, and Italian army officers of the Allied Powers.
+But only one plebiscite was permitted (later known as the Sopron plebiscite) to settle disputed borders of the former territory of the Kingdom of Hungary.
+It settled a smaller territorial dispute between the First Austrian Republic and the Kingdom of Hungary, because some months earlier, the Rongyos Gárda launched a series of attacks to oust the Austrian forces that entered the area.
+During the Sopron plebiscite in late 1921, the polling stations were supervised by British, French, and Italian army officers of the Allied Powers.